 Because federal guidelines include different hazard classes, packing groups and specific shipping names for hazardous waste, packing certain chemicals together can be highly dangerous.
 Only trained individuals should oversee lab packing materials.
 For example, picric acid is one chemical that becomes explosive with age and must be handled with extreme caution and expertise.

-While preparing substances for a lab pack, it is important to remember to comply with all U.S. Department of Transportation (DOT) hazmat shipping regulations and the U.S. Environmental Protection Agency (EPA) lab pack treatment standards.
-All like materials should be grouped together in the same container and marked with the correct shipping names, like “Waste Flammable Liquids” or “Not Otherwise Specified.”
+While preparing to lab pack chemicals, it is important to remember to comply with all U.S. Department of Transportation (DOT) hazmat shipping regulations and the U.S. Environmental Protection Agency (EPA) lab pack treatment standards.
+All like materials should be grouped together in the same container and marked with the correct shipping names, like "Waste Flammable Liquids" or "Not Otherwise Specified."
 Lab packing does allow for certain exceptions to hazardous waste transportation rules, which provides relief from using technical names for combination packages or acquiring a hazmat certification.

 Thanks to these exceptions, lab packing makes safely shipping excess, expired or delicate chemicals a bit simpler for organizations that generate hazardous waste.

 Numerous industries use unstable chemicals, chemicals that become hazardous after use — such as solvents or cleaning solutions — or chemicals in bulk, which leaves them with extraneous chemical waste in need of safe disposal.
 Although labs are often thought of as large research and development functions, most labs are smaller entities within bigger organizations like warehouses and medical facilities.

 In addition to working with some hazardous chemicals, many labs also have forgotten leftover or unused substances that also need to be properly disposed of.
 In these cases, lab packs are a helpful method for organizations to safely and legally get rid of bulk waste.

 Here are five of the main institutions and industries that benefit from using lab packs: